-- the rationale for the closure of the program - an explanation of why the program s cannot operate with relief staff - where possible, alternative care arrangements for families.
+- the rationale for the closure of the program - an explanation of why the program cannot operate with relief staff - where possible, alternative care arrangements for families.

-In the event of an unplanned or emergency closure, an Incident Response Management System (IRMS) report must be lodged to enable the Early Childhood Services Directorate to notify the Education Standards Board in accordance with the National Regulations (Regulation 175 (2) (b) and (c)).
+An Incident Response Management System (IRMS) report must be lodged to enable Preschools and Early Childhood Services directorate to notify the Education Standards Board in accordance with the National Regulations (Regulation 175 (2) (b) and (c)).
 The report is to include a description of the emergency and a statement confirming that the program has taken into account the health, safety and wellbeing of all the children attending the service.